Fantamstick/hermes-iap/Assets/Hermes/Runtime/GooglePlay/GooglePlayPlugins/com.google.play.billing/README.md

-# Google Play Billing Plugin for Unity
+# [Deprecated] Google Play Billing Plugin for Unity

 *com.google.play.billing*

+## Note

+**The Google Play Billing Plugin for Unity will not be receiving updates going forward.
+This means that it will stay on Play Billing Library 3 and app updates past Nov 1, 2022 will no longer be able to use the plugin.**

 ## Overview